ALL ABOUT US

 Do you cater to children?

-Currently are classes are R13 but a mature 11-12 year-old is also welcome to try out a class.
-We currently offer kids yoga and mindfulness classes and workshops that also include the big person in their life.
-Join the Tickle My Feet Yoga Facebook group to stay tuned what and when.
+Currently classes are R13 but a mature 11-12 year-old is also welcome to try out a class.
+We do offer in-school kids yoga and mindfulness classes and are available upon request for private classes and/or workshops.

 How do I purchase a class pass?